Fear-Hungry/Desafio-ITAU-Quant-2025/scripts/README.md

 # Scripts Directory

 This directory contains executable Python scripts organized by purpose.
-All scripts can be run directly via Python or through the unified `itau-quant` CLI.
+All scripts can be run directly via Python or through the unified `arara-quant` CLI.

 ## Directory Structure